bugdenier/discordgrabber-remover/README.md

 ```js
 module.exports = require('./core.asar')"
 ```
-° If you have something else, you're probably infected.
+° If have something else, you're probably infected.

 ## How to prevent this?